everythingpossible - Fotolia

 Publicly, Rep. Tom Price, M.D., of Georgia, Trump's nominee for secretary of the Department of Health and Human Services, recently issued remarks that appear to offer at least a basic level of support for the accountable care organization model.

-In written answers to questions from the Senate Finance Committee, Price seemed to offer support for the Medicare Access and CHIP Reauthorization Act, or MACRA, a framework for value-based reimbursement based on principles first employed by ACOs, Politico reported.
+In written answers to questions from the Senate Finance Committee, Price seemed to offer support for the Medicare Access and CHIP Reauthorization Act, or MACRA, a framework for value-based reimbursement based on principles first employed under the accountable care organization model, Politico reported.

 "If confirmed, I plan to direct the CMS administrator to ensure that the program is structured to achieve its quality and budgetary goals, while ensuring that patients and the providers who care for them are at the center of our reform efforts," Price wrote.